 Missionarius (a missione) est sodalis cuiusdam religionis qui ceteros religionis aliae convertere ad propriam temptaret.
 Usus missionariorum saepe conectitur Christianitati, sed vero et discipuli Buddhismi theoriam missionaricam invenerunt.

 To be in line with history, this post should continue in Latin, the language most used for sexual matters not intended for everybody's ears.
-However, both our sources being English, we'll restrict ourselves to a simple horresco referens.
+However, our three sources being English, we'll restrict ourselves to a simple

-At the risk of disappointing you, the question treated here is a purely etymological one: where, when and how did the term missionary position originate?
+At the risk of disappointing you, we start with a purely etymological question: where, when and how did the term missionary position originate?

 |Missionary in vertical position|